Are you ready to speed up your journey into the world of photography?

 Software To Get You Started

-- Lightroom is the number one software for managing your images using folders and collections.
+- Lightroom is the most popular software for managing your images using folders and collections.
 And it is a great photo editor too.
 I use it for 80% of my photo editing.
 You can get the Lightroom+Photoshop Creative Cloud Subscription here.

-- Whenever I need to do something more advanced, like blending multiple layers (to create HDR), focus stacking, and so on, I usually turn to Photoshop.
+- Whenever I need to do something more advanced, like blending multiple layers (to create HDR), focus stacking, and so on, I usually turn to Photoshop or Affinity Photo.
 Also when exporting my images for the web I use the web sharpener actions in this Photoshop Actions package.
 They do a far better job than Lightroom when it comes to exporting for web use.

 - Nik Collection by Google is also a favorite of mine for editing photos.
 Especially, when editing black and white photos, or enhancing details.
 I created a set of presets and recipes which give you a wider variety of starting points for editing your photos.
 The good news is that Nik Collection plug-ins are free.
-The bad news is that they are not stand-alone but extends software like Lightroom or Photoshop.
-So you need Lightroom/Photoshop (or a compatible alternative) to make Nik collection work.
+The bad news is that they are not stand-alone but extends software the software mentioned above like Lightroom/Photoshop or Capture One Pro/Affinity Photo.
+So you need one of these to get a good workflow with Nik collection.